-14.6.2 The Trust must be satisfied that the candidate has an impairment which has a substantial and long-term adverse effect, giving rise to persistent and significant difficulties.

-Candidates who may be considered to use a word processor are those with:
+- 14.6.2 The Trust must be satisfied that the candidate has an impairment which has a substantial and long-term adverse effect, giving rise to persistent and significant difficulties. - 14.6.3 Candidates who may be considered to use a word processor (scribe, primaries) are those with: - A learning disability which has a substantial and long-term adverse effect on their ability to write legibly - A medical condition - A physical disability - A sensory impairment - Planning and organisational difficulties when writing by hand - Poor or illegible handwriting - Slow handwriting evidence by a standardised score of 84 or less

-- A learning disability which has a substantial and long-term adverse effect on their ability to write legibly - A medical condition - A physical disability - A sensory impairment - Planning and organisational difficulties when writing by hand - Poor or illegible handwriting - Slow handwriting evidence by a standardised score of 84 or less - 14.6.3 Use of a word processor will be granted by the SENDCo on a subject by subject basis.
-Use of a word processor may not be required for every subject taken by the candidate. - 14.6.4 If the candidate never uses the word processor, the SENDCo may consider withdrawing the exam arrangement. - 14.7 Separate/Smaller Room Policy for Exams - 14.7.1 Separate invigilation or access to a separate/smaller room is determined by the SENDCo, in conjunction with relevant teaching staff and exam office personnel.
-JCQ are clear in that the decision to offer separate invigilation to candidates is the responsibility of the SENDCo.
+Use of a word processor will be granted by the SENDCo on a subject by subject basis.

+Use of a word processor may not be required for every subject taken by the candidate.

+If the candidate never uses the word processor, the SENDCo may consider withdrawing the exam arrangement.

+- 14.7 Separate/Smaller Room Policy for Exams/Assessments(primary) - 14.7.1 Separate invigilation or access to a separate/smaller room is determined by the SENDCo, in conjunction with relevant teaching staff and exam office personnel.
+JCQ are clear in that the decision to offer separate invigilation to candidates is the responsibility of the SENDCo/SLT (primary).
 A decision is made based on whether the candidate has a substantial and long-term impairment which has an adverse effect and the candidate's normal way of working within the centre.
-JCQ rules state: 'Candidates are only entitled to separate invigilation within the centre if they are disabled within the meaning of the Equality Act.'
+JCQ/STA rules state: 'Candidates are only entitled to separate invigilation within the centre if they are disabled within the meaning of the Equality Act.'
 In most cases, evidence from a specialist (not GP) demonstrating how cognition is impaired as result of the disability will be required.
-If applicable, evidence may be required from the previous school to state that separate invigilation/room was the normal way of working for the student, as well as meeting the definition of disability from the Equality Act.
-Normal way of working would include separate invigilation during mock examinations, internal school tests and/or high-level GCSE controlled assessments. - 14.7.2 The following are two examples where students would be eligible for separate invigilation: - A candidate with depression who has been under Child and Adolescent Mental Health Services (CAMHS). - A candidate with an established and evidenced medical condition or formally recognised social, emotional and behavioural difficulties.
+If applicable, evidence may be required from the previous school to state that separate invigilation/room was the normal way of working for the pupil/student, as well as meeting the definition of disability from the Equality Act.
+Normal way of working would include separate invigilation during mock examinations, internal school tests and/or high-level GCSE controlled assessments. - 14.7.2 The following are two examples where pupil/students would be eligible for separate invigilation: - A candidate with depression who has been under Child and Adolescent Mental Health Services (CAMHS).

-- 14.7.3 Where a student simply panics on the day of an examination or becomes anxious, then they should indeed be seated more appropriately within the main examination hall.
-Separate invigilation is no different to other access arrangements; such as prompters, supervised rest breaks etc. Tutors, teachers, Safeguarding and the SENDCo will know precisely those students with established and long-term health conditions and whether separate invigilation is warranted. - 14.7.4 Medical evidence must be provided in advance to support a separate room access arrangement and then be approved by the SENDCo.

-Further information relating to exam access arrangements can be found in the Trust Exams policy.
+- A candidate with an established and evidenced medical condition or formally recognised social, emotional and behavioural difficulties. - 14.7.3 Where a pupil/student simply panics on the day of an examination or becomes anxious, then they should indeed be seated more appropriately within the main examination space.
+Separate invigilation is no different to other access arrangements; such as prompters, supervised rest breaks etc. Tutors, teachers, Safeguarding and the SENDCo will know precisely those pupil/students with established and long-term health conditions and whether separate invigilation is warranted. - 14.7.4 Medical evidence must be provided in advance to support a separate room access arrangement and then be approved by the SENDCo.
+Within the primary schools this will be gained and recorded prior to the assessments. - 14.7.5 Further information relating to exam access arrangements can be found in the Trust Exams policy.